Cremonese stuns Napoli in Italian Cup after penalties - WHIZ News

-NAPLES, Italy (AP) — Just three days after being appointed as coach, Davide Ballardini steered his side to a huge upset as 10-man Cremonese eliminated Napoli from the Italian Cup on Wednesday.
+NAPLES, Italy (AP) — Just two days after being appointed as coach, Davide Ballardini steered his side to a huge upset as 10-man Cremonese eliminated Napoli from the Italian Cup on Tuesday.

 Cremonese won a penalty shootout after playing most of extra time with 10 men after the match finished 2-2.
 It will face Roma in the next round.